metachris/website/content/about.md

 Free software advocate, participating in hacker spaces and collaborative collectives.
 Dad of two little kids. -->

-Hey there 👋 My name is Chris, aka metachris.
-I'm a builder, maker, engineer.
-Interested in all kinds of technology and collaboration, hacker spaces, collectives and communities.
+Hey there 👋 My name is Chris,
+- aka `metachris`
+- Builder of software
-Dad of two little kids, living in Vienna, Austria.
+- Dad of two small kids

-Mate at Flashbots :zap: :robot: 🏴‍☠️
+- Mate at [Flashbots](https://www.flashbots.net/) :zap: :robot: 🏴‍☠️
+- Passionate about technology
+- Cautiously optimistic about the future
+- Interested in collaboration and communication

 <hr style="overflow:auto;">